 Chapter 7 Bankruptcy: What Will It Cost and Will It Wipe Out My Debts?

 If you're overwhelmed with debt, you might be wondering if it's worth it to file for bankruptcy.
-Taking this step could give you a fresh start, but bankruptcy can also have downsides, like affecting your credit score and ability to borrow money.
-Before you decide, it's helpful to look at the benefits and the costs.
-We asked readers across the U.S. about their recent experiences with Chapter 7 bankruptcy.
+This step could give you a fresh start.
+Still, bankruptcy can affect your credit score and ability to borrow money, so looking at the benefits and costs is important before deciding.
+To help, we asked readers across the U.S. about their experiences with Chapter 7 bankruptcy.
+Here's an overview of what they told us.

 How Much Does a Lawyer Charge for Chapter 7 Bankruptcy?

 The first thing you probably want to know about bankruptcy is how much it will cost.
-Everyone who files for Chapter 7 has to pay for:
+The most significant cost is in hiring a lawyer.

-Of course, the actual fees vary, depending largely on how complex your finances are, where you live, and the kind of attorney you hire.
+Of course, the fees vary, depending mainly on how complex your finances are, where you live, and the kind of attorney you hire.
 For instance, some large bankruptcy firms may offer lower prices by having paralegals prepare the paperwork.

 If any of your creditors challenge your ability to wipe out or "discharge" debts, your attorney will charge extra to defend you against that challenge.
 But this happens rarely.
 Only 5% of our readers faced a creditor challenge in their Chapter 7 cases.

 Bankruptcy Discharge: Different Results for Different Debts

 In Chapter 7 bankruptcy, you can usually wipe out almost all qualifying debts.
-Qualifying debts usually include credit card balances, medical and utility bills, and personal loans.
+Qualifying debts typically include credit card balances, medical and utility bills, and personal loans.
 You can even wipe out "secured" debt like mortgages and car loans, but you'll have to return the property to the lender.
 Learn about keeping your house or retaining your car in bankruptcy.

 "Priority" debts, like taxes and unpaid child or spousal support, are "nondischargeable" and don't go away in bankruptcy.
 Student loans, debts incurred through fraud, and wrongful death and injury obligations resulting from intoxication are also examples of nondischargeable debts.